Asset Protection vs Estate Planning

 Estate planning determines how assets pass to beneficiaries when the owner dies or becomes unable to manage them.
 The primary tools are wills, revocable living trusts, beneficiary designations, powers of attorney, and health care directives.

 A revocable living trust avoids probate, maintains privacy, and provides a management structure if the settlor becomes incapacitated.
 The successor trustee steps in without court intervention, manages trust assets, and eventually distributes them according to the trust terms.
-These are meaningful benefits.
 Probate in Florida can take months, involves court costs and attorney fees, and creates a public record of the estate’s contents.

 Estate planning also addresses estate tax exposure for larger estates.
-The 2026 federal exemption is $15 million per individual, so most Florida families face no federal estate tax.
+The 2026 federal exemption is $15 million per individual, and it is now permanent under the One Big Beautiful Bill Act.
 Florida imposes no state-level estate tax.
 For families below the exemption threshold, estate planning focuses on probate avoidance, incapacity planning, and beneficiary coordination rather than tax minimization.

 Asset protection restructures ownership so that a judgment creditor cannot practically collect against the debtor’s assets.
-The goal is not hiding assets.
-Hiding assets from creditors is illegal and counterproductive.
-The goal is legal separation between the person and the assets they benefit from.
+The legal mechanism is separation between the person and the assets they benefit from—not concealment.

-Florida provides several categories of protection.
-Constitutional and statutory exemptions shield specific asset types automatically.
-The homestead exemption protects unlimited equity in a primary residence.
+Florida provides several categories of automatic protection.
+The homestead exemption shields unlimited equity in a primary residence.
 Retirement accounts, annuities, life insurance cash value, and head-of-household wages are all exempt from creditor claims under Florida law.

 Entity structures protect non-exempt assets.
-A multi-member Florida LLC limits a personal creditor to a charging order against the debtor-member’s interest.
-The creditor cannot seize LLC assets, force distributions, or participate in management.
-A family limited partnership provides the same charging order protection with additional estate tax planning benefits.
+A multi-member Florida LLC limits a personal creditor to a charging order—a court-issued lien that redirects LLC distributions to the creditor without giving the creditor management control or access to the LLC’s assets.
+A family limited partnership provides similar charging order protection with additional estate tax planning benefits.

 For liquid assets beyond what domestic structures can protect, an offshore trust places assets under a foreign legal system where U.S. court orders have no enforcement mechanism.
-This is the strongest form of asset protection available.
+A Cook Islands trust is the strongest available form, with setup costs typically between $20,000 and $25,000 and annual maintenance between $5,000 and $8,000.

-The confusion between asset protection and estate planning centers on trusts.
-Estate planning attorneys routinely recommend revocable living trusts, and the word “trust” carries a connotation of safety and protection.
+The confusion centers on trusts.
+Estate planning attorneys routinely recommend revocable living trusts, and the word “trust” carries a connotation of safety.
 Many people assume that placing assets in any trust shields those assets from creditors.
-It does not.

 The critical distinction is revocable versus irrevocable.
 A revocable trust lets the settlor take back the assets at any time.
 Because the settlor retains that power, creditors can reach the assets too.
-Florida law does not let a person protect assets from creditors while keeping the ability to reclaim those assets for personal use.
+Under Florida Statute § 736.0505(1)(a), a creditor has the same access to revocable trust assets as the settlor does.

 Florida also prohibits self-settled domestic asset protection trusts.
-A Florida resident who creates an irrevocable trust, names themselves as a beneficiary, and funds it with their own assets receives no creditor protection.
-The assets remain exposed to the settlor’s creditors regardless of the trust’s terms.
-This is another area where people assume protection exists when it does not.
+A Florida resident who creates an irrevocable trust, names themselves as a beneficiary, and funds it with their own assets receives no creditor protection under Florida law.
+The assets remain exposed to the settlor’s creditors regardless of the trust terms.
+This is why Florida residents who want trust-based asset protection for their own benefit need either a spousal limited access trust or an offshore trust structured under foreign law that recognizes self-settled protection.

 Some structures provide both creditor protection during life and orderly wealth transfer at death.
 The overlap is narrower than most people expect.